Applying for Certification

 - Application Portfolio - Submit the completed application portfolio

-- CTP Exams - Successfully complete three CTP exams covering Law, Management, and Accounting/Finance
+- Certification Exams - Successfully complete three certification exams covering Law, Management, and Accounting/Finance

 - TMA Standards Subcommittee Review - Receive notification of eligibility upon thorough review by the subcommittee